quality-clojure/qualityclj/README.md

 If you are contributing, please make sure that there are tests to cover any new functionality introduced, or bugs fixed.

+The ClojureScript tests require `phantomjs` to be on your classpath.
+Downloads can be found on the [homepage][phantomjs].

 ### Logging

 We are using [Timbre] for logging.